Azure-Samples/communication-services-javascript-quickstarts/calling-web-push-notifications/README.md

     - Must use ACS Web Calling SDK version 1.12.0-beta.2+ (@azure/communication-calling in npmjs.org)
     - Clone this repo into your local machine for development/set up of this architecture.
     - A OneSignal account.
 You can create one at OneSignal.com
+    - Only supported for ACS identities.
+Teams identities and PSTN are not supported for web push notifications.

 Main components of this web push notification architecture are:
 - Back-end: